 Battery Life

-Battery life is dependable, lasting through a day of classes without needing a charge.
+Battery life easily lasts through a full day of lectures and study sessions without needing a recharge.

 Rating